akamai/edgeworkers-examples/edgekv/apis/readme.md

 ```

 ### 9. Revoke an EdgeKV Access Token
-You can revoke an EdgeKV access token to prevent it from being used from an EdgeWorkers function.
+You can revoke an EdgeKV access token to prevent it from being used from in an EdgeWorkers code bundle to gain access to EdgeKV.

-Any requests from an EdgeWorkers function using a revoked token will result in a 401 error.
+Any requests from an EdgeWorkers bundle using a revoked token will result in a 401 error.

 > **_NOTE:_** Revoking an access token is an irreversible operation.
 Once you revoke a token, you need to update all the deployed EdgeWorkers code bundles with a new token.